 Totten holds a Master's degree in Nursing Education from Chamberlain University graduating with "highest distinction."
 He also earned dual Bachelor of Science degrees in Business Administration and Nursing Practice from Southern Vermont College.
-Drew is currently writing his autobiography with anticipated publication in the Spring of 2018.
+Drew is currently writing his autobiography with anticipated publication in the Summer of 2019.

 Drew volunteers as a Guardian ad Litem for the Vermont Superior Court helping to protect the rights and liberties of children in Family Court.
 In his free time, Drew enjoys skydiving and is a member of the U.S. Parachute Association (USPA).